 - Archery Zone 3 is located in the wooded area at the south end of the Judge Morris property.
 This area is bordered by fields and by a private parking area.
 Hunters are not allowed to park in the private parking area on the south side of this zone.
 Hunters must be posted in an elevated climber stand at least 20 yards away from the private parking area.
 Zone 3 is ONLY open to archery hunting on Saturdays, on Thanksgiving Day, and on the day after Thanksgiving. *This area is subject to closure on Saturdays when the mansion grounds are being used.

 - Archery Zone 4 is located in the wooded area north of Smith Mill Road, down hill from the Silent Knights flying field.
 Access to this zone shall be from the Smith Mill Road parking lot along the hedgerow along Paper Mill Road.
 Do not walk across the Silent Knights mowed runway.

-Reminder: Tags are not to be removed before 5:00 AM prior to the end of Daylight Savings Time.
+Reminder: Tags are not to be removed before 5 a.m. prior to the end of Daylight Saving Time (DST).
 After DST ends, tags are not to be removed prior to 4:30 AM.
-As stated on the Self-Registration form, this applies to all stands including the Permanently Disabled Stands.
-During shotgun seasons tags may be removed 21/2 hours prior to legal hunting time to avoid congestion in the Smith Mill parking lot during shotgun lotteries.
+As stated on the Self-Registration form, this applies to all stands, including the Permanently Disabled Stands.
+During shotgun seasons, tags may be removed 2 and 1/2 hours prior to legal hunting time to avoid congestion in the Smith Mill parking lot during shotgun lotteries.